 The inventive concept is not some generalised concept to be derived from the specification as a whole but the inventive concept of the claim in question1.
 The first stage is likely to be a question of construction to ascertain the meaning of the claim.
 The second stage is to identify the essence of the claim by distinguishing between the portions of the claim which matter and those portions which, although limitations on the ambit of the claim, do not2.
-The identification of the inventive concept requires a consideration of what the invention is3.
-The invention may be the idea
+The identification of the inventive concept requires a consideration of what the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.